SpaceX Starship SN9 high altitude test flight still on deck for Tuesday

-The maiden flight of SN9, the latest iteration of Elon Musk's next-generation Starship rocket designed to go to Mars, remains grounded as a new week begins at the SpaceX rocket development facility in Boca Chica, Texas.
+The maiden flight of SN9, the latest iteration of Elon Musk's next-generation Starship rocket designed to go to Mars, has finally received the green light to launch from the SpaceX rocket development facility in Boca Chica, Texas.

+On Tuesday, the Federal Aviation Administration said in an emailed statement it had approved the launch license for SN9, while also revealing that the December launch of its predecessor, SN8, was done without the full sanctioning of the FAA.

+The revelation helps explain the weeks of delays to the launch of SN9.

-Last week, SpaceX and Musk engaged in a staring contest with the Federal Aviation Administration, and the FAA did not blink.
+Last week, SpaceX and Musk engaged in a staring contest with the FAA, and the FAA did not blink.

 On Thursday, SpaceX went through the process of loading fuel into SN9 in preparation for a launch at its Texas Gulf Coast facility.
 But the FAA didn't give the OK for the flight to take place.